 (b) the employee is given an equivalent benefit in lieu of the amount of annual leave forgone; and

-(c) the agreement is in writing.
+(c) the agreement is in writing, signed by the employer and the employee.

 (2) An agreement referred to in subsection (1) is of no effect if the employer’s offer of employment was made on the condition that the employee would be required to enter into the agreement.